 For example, when we do an artist study on *Key Individual Michael Angelo, we do more than learn about the facts regarding him.
 And, we learn more than information about his paintings and his techniques.
 Students learn what God’s purpose is and how his paintings help to advance the Gospel.

 Throughout His Story—God uses Key Individuals, Key Institutions, Key Events, and Key Documents.
 It is Miss Katherine Dang to whom the credit goes to for observing that.
 Also, she has developed some charts for students to use in their studies of the various disciplines.

 *Key Individuals are individuals whom God uses to help advance the Gospel westward.
-We intentionally study these individuals and add them onto the Chain of Christianity® His Story Timeline on the respective link.
+We intentionally study these individuals and add them onto a Timeline of Liberty on the respective link.